tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-07-Ins_Simulation_of_Stock_Price_Trajectory.md

   ![iex-get-data](Images/iex-get-data.png)

-* The Monte carlo simulation of stock price trajectory involves closing prices of `AAPL`.
-Therefore, it's best to drop the extraneous columns.
+* Simulating stock price trajectory involves analyzing the closing prices of a stock.
+Therefore, it's best to drop the extraneous columns for the `AAPL` price data received from the `iex` API.

   ![dataframe-drop-columns](Images/dataframe-drop-columns.png)